Forceflow/cuda_voxelizer/README.md

    * `morton`: a binary file containing a Morton-ordered grid.
 This is a format I personally use for other tools.
  * `-cpu`: Force voxelization on the CPU instead of GPU.
 For when a CUDA device is not detected/compatible, or for very small models where GPU call overhead is not worth it.
 This is done multi-threaded, but will be slower for large models / grid sizes.
  * `-thrust` : Use Thrust library for copying the model data to the GPU, for a possible speed / throughput improvement.
 I found this to be very system-dependent.
 Default: disabled.
  * `-solid` : (Experimental) Use solid voxelization instead of voxelizing the mesh faces.
-Incompatible with `-cpu`.
 Needs a watertight input mesh.

 ## Examples